 From the perspective of disconnect cause value mapping, there is no one-to-one mapping for each TDM cause into SIP protocol error codes.
 Consequently, mapping between protocols therefore inevitably leads to loss of cause granularity as previously described.
 In addition, though three standards are available, these standards are not consistent with each other.

-This issue can be solved by using the Reason Header as already recommended by ITU-T but the usage of such mechanism should be required and vendors have to design equipment accordingly.
+This issue can be solved by using the Reason Header as already recommended by ITU-T. Accordingly, in ISUP to SIP Interworking, the Reason Header field should be populated and preserved whenever this is technically feasible.
+Usage of this mechanism would require all vendors to design equipment incorporating this capability.